This document is also available in these formats: PDF.

 If a Combat Disaster stops at a Location where there are Characters without Items, the Disaster will automatically attack a random Character.

-If a Combat Disaster Bonks or Kills a Character with an Item, it drops the Item it was carrying beneath the Location, and takes the Item the Character had.
+If a Combat Disaster Bonks or Kills a Character with an Item, the Disaster drops the Item it was carrying beneath the Location, and takes the Item the Character had.

-If a Character Defeats a Disaster with an Item, the Item it was carrying is dropped beneath the Location.
+If a Character Defeats a Disaster with an Item, the Item is dropped beneath the Location.

 Disasters always move their full Movement each Maintenance phase.